Generators

 working hard.

-Now it stops again at the next yield
+Now it stops again at the next yield.

 Sending data into/out of the Generator

-We can put a value behind the yield
+We can put a value behind the yield keyword to send data to the controller:

 function bar() {